What Are The Benefits Of Community College?

 In Utah, for example, students admitted to the community college Utah State University Eastern are simultaneously admitted to Utah State University.
 At any point in their studies for an associate’s degree “students [who meet GPA requirements] can transfer their credits to a four-year degree without having to go through any additional admissions process,” says Nielsen.
 Many states have websites with detailed information about the process of transferring.

 Don’t go it alone.
 Meet regularly with advisers at the community college.
 Keep your adviser informed of your transfer plans, and as transfer approaches, set a time to meet with an adviser at your target institution.

 Complete your associate’s degree before you transfer.

-National research shows that community college students who finish an associate’s degree program complete their bachelor’s degrees at a much higher rate than those students who transfer with just a random assortment of credits.
+National research shows that community college students who finish an associate’s degree program complete their bachelor’s degrees at a much higher rate than those students transferring from community college to university with just a random assortment of credits.